gitsnik/pa-redteamprofessional/README.md

 Good.
 Effective.
 Jumps around a little bit (AMSI bypass, for example, is used a lot but not explained until much later).
 Overall a really good introduction and I want to say intermediate look into Active Directory.

 Following the old 80/20 rule, you could follow this course and implement 20% of the defensive recommendations and dramatically improve your network security.
 Based on my notes, implementing nearly 60% of the recommendations could be done with NO DETECTABLE CHANGES BY THE END USERS.
 There's really no excuse.

+14 days to go.
+Time to build significant amounts of automation and prepare for the 24 hour exam.